springernature/frontend-playbook/practices/managing-node-projects.md

 ## Handling dependencies from third parties

-A question that often comes up, should we commit the contents of `node_modules` directory or any selected module.
+A question that often comes up, should we commit the contents of the `node_modules` directory or any selected module.
 The answer on balance is that we don't recommend it.

 Wherever possible we suggest instead: